 The extended literature review provides opportunity to produce an individual and substantial piece of work, related to an area of interest within students' nursing field of practice.
 By its nature, it requires students to undertake independent work, which encourages individuality of thought and initiative.

 The optional modules we offer are inspired by the research interests of our staff and as a result may change for reasons of, for example, research developments or legislation changes.
 The above list is a sample of typical modules we offer, not a definitive list.

-The 2018 Complete University Guide ranked us in the top 10 for nursing in the UK, while graduates benefit from both an academic qualification and a professional qualification that serves to enhance their employment opportunities.
+The QS World University Rankings by Subject 2019 ranked us 5th for nursing in the UK, while graduates benefit from both an academic qualification and a professional qualification that serves to enhance their employment opportunities.